canonical/craft-cli/docs/explanations.rst

 Verbose messages
 ~~~~~~~~~~~~~~~~

-Useful to provide more information to the user that shouldn't be exposed when in brief mode for clarity and simplicity.
+Verbose messages are useful to provide more information to the user that shouldn't be exposed when in brief mode for clarity and simplicity.

 ::